Uniswap/docs/docs/V3/guides/02-Inheritance-constructors.md

 ## The Flash Callback

-`flash` will withdraw the tokens, but how are they payed back?
-To understand this we must look inside the flash function code. midway through the [**flash**](https://github.com/Uniswap/uniswap-v3-core/blob/main/contracts/UniswapV3Pool.sol#L791) function, we see this:
+`flash` will withdraw the tokens, but how are they paid back?
+To understand this, we must look inside the flash function code. midway through the [**flash**](https://github.com/Uniswap/uniswap-v3-core/blob/main/contracts/UniswapV3Pool.sol#L791) function, we see this:

 ```solidity
 IUniswapV3FlashCallback(msg.sender).uniswapV3FlashCallback(fee0, fee1, data);